xabolcs/openwrt_glinet_gl-mt6000_patched_dts/README.md

 ## Overview

-This repository contains tested builds of [OpenWRT firmware for the TP-Link TL-WPA8630P v2](https://openwrt.org/toh/tp-link/tl-wpa8630p_v2).
+This repository contains tested builds of [OpenWrt firmware for the TP-Link TL-WPA8630P v2](https://openwrt.org/toh/tp-link/tl-wpa8630p_v2).

-It builds the images using the [OpenWRT ImageBuilder](https://openwrt.org/docs/guide-user/additional-software/imagebuilder).
+It builds the images using the [OpenWrt ImageBuilder](https://openwrt.org/docs/guide-user/additional-software/imagebuilder).
 One advantage of this over from-source custom builds is that the kernel is the same as the official builds, so all kmods from the standard repos are installable.

-After installing, the device will be similar to the official OpenWRT image (i.e. `v2-int`, `v2.0-eu`, `v2.1-eu`).
+After installing, the device will be similar to the official OpenWrt image (i.e. `v2-int`, `v2.0-eu`, `v2.1-eu`).
 You can upgrade using the official sysupgrade firmwares matching the patched firmware.
 If you are reverting to stock later, make sure to use the exact same stock firmware version as you originally upgraded from.

 ## Changes compared to the official OpenWrt firmware